 Where L, k and mass0 are model parameters.

-One male is randomly chosen from the female’s mates to fertilise all eggs, and thus becomes the father of the new offspring.
+Each egg is fertilized by a male randomly chosen from the female’s mates, with equal probability of selection across mates,, that becomes the father of the new offspring.

 The number of eggs produced by the female was translated into number of fry by assuming that only 10% of the eggs survived to the next stage.

+Accumulated fecundity FecAcc of the female spawner is updated.

 - Genetic transmission of the heritable trait: